PatrickNiyogitare28/web3.0/README.md

 # web3.0
-A web3.0 blockchain application built with react and smart contract of
+A web3.0 blockchain application built with react and smart contract of  with solidity

+> Still building